-Holiday lighting is festive, cozy and sets the mood of the holiday season.
+Holiday lighting is festive, cozy, and sets the mood of the holiday season.
 Illuminating the months of winter has long been a part of the Christmas tradition, and each year at this time, cities and houses turn their Christmas lights on.
-But the extension of Christmas lighting periods and the increasing quantities of Christmas light displays has led to wasted energy and, more widely, to light pollution.
+But the extension of Christmas lighting periods and the increasing quantities of Christmas light displays have led to wasted energy and, more widely, to light pollution.
 So before plugging in your lights, and without becoming a Grinch, this is what you should know about the environmental consequences of decorative lights.

 Although Christmas lights will never be completely eco-friendly and 100% safe, you may not have to shut all your holiday lighting off yet.
 There is a better alternative to the traditionally toxic and inefficient decorative lights.